SkyPhoenix999/Bluedog_DB-RO-Configs/README.md

 NOTES:

-- This download only includes full support for the rockets in BDB, and partial support for the probes.
+- This download includes Full Support for BDB
-- The Capsules are partially configured but do not use them unless you are debugging them

-- This is a TEST DOWNLOAD, do not use it unless you are trying to help out
-- with the Development of these configs.
-This is not a finished product.
+- This is a Beta Download, there are bugs and not everything is 100% complete, but everything here should work

+- RP1 not currently supported